climate-modelling/climate-modelling.github.io/_pages/projects.md

 Samples of published and ongoing projects by the Climate Modelling Research Group.
-These are also intended to give prospective students project ideas, particularly have a look at those marked "[OPEN]" but feel free to reach out with your own ideas too!
+These are also intended to give prospective students project ideas, particularly have a look at those tagged ["OPEN"](https://climate-modelling.github.io/tags/#open) but feel free to reach out with your own ideas too!

 {% case site.tag_archive.type %}
   {% when "liquid" %}